Follow along with @OhioState_MSwim as Coach Dave Rollins live tweets from the 2014 Big Ten Championships

 Ohio State claims victories at No. 13 Tennessee, against Miami in Columbus Friday

-Dave Rollins is in his second season as an assistant coach for the Buckeyes.
+Dave Rollins is in his third season as an assistant coach for the Buckeyes.
 Rollins, a nine-time All-American at the University of Arizona (2003-06), joined the program with seven years of coaching experience at all levels of swimming.

 In his first season with the Buckeyes, Rollins helped Ohio State finish third at the Big Ten Championships and send 11 swimmers to the NCAA Championships.
 He has also played a key role in helping the Scarlet and Gray secure yet another Top-15 finish in the national polls, as Ohio State was ranked 13th in the final CSCAA Division I Team Rankings and was 12th at the NCAA Championships.